grafana/grafana/docs/sources/alerting/migrating-alerts/legacy-alerting/grafana-cloud-alerting/view-filter-rules.md

 1. Hover your cursor over the **Grafana Cloud Alerting** icon (alarm bell with Prometheus logo) and then click **Alerts and rules**.
 1. In the list at the top of the tab, select the data source for which you want to view rules.

 Grafana displays rules according to rule groups.
-If your instance has added namespaces and alert groups as described in [Prometheus-style rules]({{< relref "../alerts-rules/" >}}), then they will be ordered alphabetically.
+If your instance has added namespaces and alert groups, then they will be ordered alphabetically.
 Otherwise, you will have one namespace called `default` and an alert group called `rules`.

 If an alert is firing, then click the down carrot arrow to see additional information.
 The Label and annotations section appears.